DamengRandom/tipify/concepts.md

 <strong>1.
 Redux Thunk (RT)</strong>

--- its a middleware like redux-sage which is used for handling action creator asynchronously !!!
+-- its a middleware like redux-saga which is used for handling action creator asynchronously !!!

 -- one word: waiting for API request is done, then trigger dispatch action to put latest state data into reducer !!!